ultralove/ultralove-color-themes/README.md

 # ultralove-vscode
-A custom Visual Studio Code color theme for the Ultralove organization, designed to reflect the brand’s aesthetic while enhancing readability and focus.
+Custom color themes for the Ultralove organization, designed to reflect the brand’s aesthetic while enhancing readability and focus.